Towards Hodge Theoretic Characterizations of 2d Rational SCFTs

 \begin{anythng} Consider a case where the target space $(M; G)$ is either a torus $T^{2n}$ of real $2n$ dimensions with $n\geq 2$, or a hyper-K\"{a}hler manifold.
-For such a smooth manifold $M$ and a Riemann metric $G$ on it, there is a continuous freedom in choosing a complex structure $I$ with which the metric $G$ is compatible.
+On one hand, for such a smooth manifold $M$ and a Riemannian metric $G$ on it, there is a continuous freedom in choosing a complex structure $I$ with which the metric $G$ is compatible.

-On the other hand, a 2D non-linear sigma model is specified by only the data $(M; G)$, without referring to a complex structure on $M$.
+On the other hand, a 2$d$ non-linear sigma model is specified by only the data $(M; G)$, without referring to a complex structure on $M$.
 Whether the SCFT is rational or not should therefore be a property of $(M; G)$, not of the data $(M; G; I)$.

-Since the Conjecture \ref{conj:GV-original} tries to characterize rational SCFTs by using a Hodge structure, there is no way in interpreting the conditions there without choosing a complex structure.
-If the conjecture is to be applicable for the class of manifolds we are referring to here, then we should read the conditions and characterizations in the Conjecture \ref{conj:GV-original} either as those for arbitrary $I$ with which the metric is compatible (this is not a good guess as we will see in section \ref{ssec:pol}), or as those for a class of $I$'s that should be specified more carefully. $\bullet$ \end{anythng}
+Since Conjecture \ref{conj:GV-original} tries to characterize rational SCFTs by using a Hodge structure, there is no way of interpreting the conditions there without choosing a complex structure.
+If the conjecture is to be applicable for the class of manifolds we are referring to here, then we should read the conditions and characterizations in Conjecture \ref{conj:GV-original} either as those for arbitrary $I$ with which the metric is compatible (this is not a good guess as we will see in section \ref{ssec:pol}), or as those for a class of $I$'s that should be specified more carefully. \end{anythng}

-\begin{anythng} The statement of the Conjecture \ref{conj:GV-original} is written by referring to a mirror manifold $W$.
+\begin{anythng} The statement of Conjecture \ref{conj:GV-original} is written by referring to a mirror manifold $W$.
 It is not always true, however, that an $\mathcal N=(2,2)$ SCFT as a non-linear sigma model with a Ricci-flat K\"{a}hler $M$ as the target space has a mirror-equivalent $\mathcal N=(2,2)$ SCFT that can be interpreted as a non-linear sigma model of another Ricci-flat K\"{a}hler manifold $W$.
 Even when there is, it is not guaranteed that there is a unique choice of $W$.

-It is an interesting question to ask if if could be that there is always such a mirror manifold when the $M$-target $\mathcal N=(2,2)$ SCFT is rational.
-Would it be an improvement if the Conjecture \ref{conj:GV-original} is stated without referring to a mirror manifold? $\bullet$ \end{anythng}
+It is an interesting question whether there is always such a mirror manifold when the $M$-target $\mathcal N=(2,2)$ SCFT is rational.
+Would it be an improvement if Conjecture \ref{conj:GV-original} is stated without referring to a mirror manifold? \end{anythng}